Is it time for a website refresh?

 Think of a website refresh like repainting the exterior of a house.
 It may drastically impact the visual appearance, but the physical structure remains the same.
 The house might look different—brighter and more modern—but it wasn’t demolished and rebuilt from the ground up (that would be a redesign).

 Changes made during a website refresh can be as simple as switching to a more modern font or as complex as overhauling the design, layout, and content to better SEO.
+Refreshing your website every 2-3 years will help maintain website security and protection against vulnerabilities.
 However, updates should be strategic and address a specific area of concern.
-For example:

 • Improve the user experience by simplifying your homepage.